erhant/ethernaut-evm-challenges/README.md

 ## [Ethernaut](https://ethernaut.openzeppelin.com/)

-For my old write-ups via Hardhat, see [here](https://dev.to/erhant/series/18918).
 We try to use the original Ethernaut levels whenever possible, but there are a few exceptions: those with a `*` in their name are not imported from Ethernaut.
 Instead, their slightly changed versions are used (you can find them under [src](./src/)) although the attack is still the same.
 The reason for doing this that either the attack is no longer valid with the newer versions, or there is a broken import or something.

 - [x] [Fallback](./docs/Ethernaut.md#1-fallback)
 - [x] [Fallout](./docs/Ethernaut.md#2-fallout)<sup>\*</sup>